-First On / Last Off or First On / First Off -
+First On / Last On or First On / First Off -

-The First On / Last Off or First On / First Off DIP switch selects whether the first boiler is the first to stage on and the last to stage off or the first to stage on and the first to stage off.
+The First On / Last Off or First On / First Off DIP switch selects whether the first boiler is the first to fire and the last to shut off or the first to fire and the first to shut off.
 This DIP switch is only active when the Rotate / Off DIP switch is set to Rotate and the Fixed Lead / Off DIP switch is set to Fixed Lead.